Faiz Ahmad Faiz: Education

-Following the South Asian Muslim tradition, Faiz's family directed him to study Islamic studies at the local mosque to be oriented to the basics of religious studies by Maulana Hafiz Muhammad Ibrahim Mir Sialkoti, an Ahl-i Hadith scholar.
+Following the Muslim tradition, Faiz's family directed him to study Islamic studies at the local mosque to be oriented to the basics of religious studies by the Ahl-i Hadith scholar Muhammad Ibrahim Mir Sialkoti.
 Following the Muslim tradition, he learned Arabic, Persian, Urdu, and the Quran.
 Faiz was also a Pakistan nationalist, and often said, "purify your hearts, so you can save the country..."
 His father later pulled him from Islamic school because Faiz, who went to a madrasa for a few days found that the impoverished children there, were not comfortable having him around and ridiculed him.
 Faiz came to the madrasa in neat clothes, in a horse-drawn carriage, while the students of the school were from very poor backgrounds and used to sit on the floor on straw mats.
 Faiz's close friend, Dr. Ayub Mirza, recalls that Faiz came home and told his father he was not going to attend the madrasa anymore.
 His father then registered him at the Scotch Mission School which was managed and run by a local British family.
+Faiz almost started doing Quran hifz and then left it due to eyesight issues.
+He later in his life regretted leaving the hifz in between.